LATCHETT CHURCH WAS SERVING IN LATCHETT ROAD FOR 86 YEARS!

-In 1983 the Trustees were concerned about succession and in May 1983 the freehold of the premises was conveyed to Stewardship (then UKET) who then moved into the first floor classrooms (above the kitchen) and converted them into offices, as their own HQ.
-The current church continues as a tenant of The Church Growth Trust to whom a concessionary annual rent is paid.
-Stewardship’s work increased significantly and they moved to new offices in Loughton in May 1995.
+In 1983 the Trustees were concerned about succession and in May 1983 the freehold of the premises was conveyed to Church Growth Trust (then UKET) who then moved into the first floor classrooms (above the kitchen) and converted them into offices, as their own HQ.
+UKET’s work increased significantly and they moved to new offices in Loughton in May 1995.
 The Epping Forest branch of Youth for Christ then moved into the first floor.
 In 2009 a two-year sub-lease for three small offices above the Maybank Room was let to Community Healthcare Innovations who operated community related youth and counselling projects.

 Throughout its life, the church at Latchett has been blessed with good Bible teachers who have not been afraid to investigate debate and even argue, but above all to declare the truth of God’s love as revealed in scripture.

-Of course, none of us knows how the coming years will pan out, but we are committed to prayer and action as we continue to ensure that Latchett is a local centre for Worship, Teaching, Prayerful support and Service to others.
+Of course, none of us knows how the coming years will pan out, but we pray that Latchett continues as a local centre for Worship, Teaching, Prayerful support and Service to others.

 In terms of the Church’s ministry, many initiatives and affiliation to various organisations have come and gone – and come again!
 Below is a snapshot of what has happened over the years:-